KDE/plasma-welcome/README.md

 To make custom pages visible to the app, place them in `/usr/share/plasma-welcome-extra-pages/`, prefixed with a number and a dash.
 For example if you define two pages with the following names:

-- 01-WelcomeToDistro.qml
+- `01-WelcomeToDistro.qml`
-- 02-InstallMediaCodecs.qml
+- `02-InstallMediaCodecs.qml`

 These two pages will be added into the wizard, with WelcomeToDistro shown first, and then InstallMediaCodecs.

-Custom pages are QML files with a root item that inherits from Kirigami.Page.
+Custom pages are QML files with a root item that inherit from `Kirigami.Page`.
 Any content within the page is supported, though to maintain visual consistency with existing pages, it is recommended to use `GenericPage` or `KCM` as the root item and set the `heading` and `description` properties, with any custom content going beneath them.
+It is recommended to reference [existing pages](src/contents/ui/pages) when creating your own.

 Because pages are written in QML without support for C++ support code, only functions that can be performed entirely with QML are available.
 Here are some examples:

 ## Open a URL in the default web browser
-Example:
 ```
 Kirigami.Icon {
     source: "media-default-track"